 Let’s go through some common terms and what they actually mean.

 The differences are important.
-Certain dogs are allowed certain privileges.
+Certain dogs are allowed certain privileges and others aren’t.

 And it can be confusing for sure.
 Mostly because dogs all look like dogs, and a lot of disabilities are invisible, not to mention private and confidential.